 Just five miles south of Gardiner, Mammoth Hot Springs in Yellowstone National Park is even more spectacular in the winter.
-Give yourself ample time to learn about the wildlife of northern Yellowstone in the newly renovated Albright Visitor Center, then head over to the Mammoth Terraces to explore fascinating hot springs and other thermal features.
+Give yourself ample time to learn about the wildlife of northern Yellowstone in the Albright Visitor Center, then head over to the Mammoth Terraces to explore fascinating hot springs and other thermal features.
 The best part?
 The chilly temperatures make the thermal features even steamier and more dramatic than in summer—and you’ll have the whole boardwalk to yourself.

 Winter at the Mammoth Upper Terraces/Courtesy of Yellowstone NPS